History of Hinduism: Indus Valley Civilization (c. 3300–1700 BCE)

 Some Indus valley seals show swastikas, which are found in other religions worldwide.
 Phallic symbols interpreted as the much later Hindu linga have been found in the Harappan remains.
 Many Indus valley seals show animals.
-One seal shows a horned figure seated in a posture reminiscent of the Lotus position and surrounded by animals was named by early excavators "Pashupati", an epithet of the later Hindu gods Shiva and Rudra.
-Writing in 1997, Doris Meth Srinivasan said, "Not too many recent studies continue to call the seal's figure a "Proto-Siva," rejecting thereby Marshall's package of proto-Shiva features, including that of three heads.
-She interprets what John Marshall interpreted as facial as not human but more bovine, possibly a divine buffalo-man.
+One seal showing a horned figure seated in a posture reminiscent of the Lotus position and surrounded by animals was named by early excavators "Pashupati", an epithet of the later Hindu gods Shiva and Rudra.
+Writing in 1997, Doris Meth Srinivasan said, "Not too many recent studies continue to call the seal's figure a 'Proto-Siva', rejecting thereby Marshall's package of proto-Shiva features, including that of three heads.
+She interprets what John Marshall interpreted as facial as not human but more bovine, possibly a divine buffalo-man."
 According to Iravatham Mahadevan, symbols 47 and 48 of his Indus script glossary The Indus Script: Texts, Concordance and Tables (1977), representing seated human-like figures, could describe the South Indian deity Murugan.

-In view of the large number of figurines found in the Indus valley, some scholars believe that the Harappan people worshipped a mother goddess symbolizing fertility, a common practice among rural Hindus even today.
+In view of the large number of figurines found in the Indus valley, some scholars believe that the Harappan people worshipped a mother goddess symbolising fertility, a common practice among rural Hindus even today.
 However, this view has been disputed by S. Clark who sees it as an inadequate explanation of the function and construction of many of the figurines.

-There are no religious buildings or evidence of elaborate burials...
+There are no religious buildings or evidence of elaborate burials.
 If there were temples, they have not been identified.
-However, House – 1 in HR-A area in Mohenjadaro's Lower Town has been identified as a possible temple.
+However, House – 1 in HR-A area in Mohenjo Daro's Lower Town has been identified as a possible temple.

 Vedic period (c.
 1750–500 BCE)

-The commonly proposed period of earlier Vedic age is dated back to 2nd millennium BCE.
-Vedism was the sacrificial religion of the early Indo-Aryans, speakers of early Old Indic dialects, ultimately deriving from the Proto-Indo-Iranian peoples of the Bronze Age who lived on the Central Asian steppes.
+The historical Vedic religion, also known as Vedicism and Vedism, was the sacrificial religion of the early Indo-Aryans, speakers of early Old Indic dialects, ultimately deriving from the Proto-Indo-Iranian peoples of the Bronze Age who lived on the Central Asian steppes.